EmmaDawsonDev/tdd-meetup/README.md

     - Comment cards show date, time, username and comment ✅

 - As a logged in website user I want to be able to rate a past meetup so that I can give feedback to the organiser and other attendees
+    - If meetup has past a rating is shown to everyone or "no rating" message is no ratings have been made ✅
-    - If meetup has past then detail page shows a ratings scale input from 1 - 5
+    - If meetup has past and user attended then detail page shows a ratings scale input from 1 - 5
     - It explains what 1 and 5 mean
     - The ratings scale also renders an add rating button
     - The rating average is calculated and shown on screen